linkerd/website/linkerd.io/content/2/reference/architecture.md

 ### Prometheus

-Prometheus is a cloud native monitoring solution that is used to collect and store all the Linkerd metrics.
+Prometheus is a cloud native monitoring solution that is used to collect and store all of the Linkerd metrics.
 It is installed as part of the control plane and provides the data used by the CLI, dashboard and Grafana.

 The proxy exposes a `/metrics` endpoint for Prometheus to scrape on port 4191.